10maurycy10/10maurycy10.github.io/content/misc/make-up-tags/index.md

 ```

 Good luck trying to insert something inside of "article-heading" but after "article-quote" on the first try.
-This problem vanishes if yu use descriptive tag names --- no &lt;/div&gt; counting required:
+This problem vanishes if you use descriptive tag names --- no &lt;/div&gt; counting required:

 ```html
 <main-article>